What’s the Difference Between Collagen and Bone Broth?

 Next time you hit the road, don’t forget to pack a few soup cups to make paleo on-the-go meals a breeze.

-While there are certainly differences between bone broth and collage, both should have permanent residence in your kitchen, especially if you are a keto or paleo fan!
-We hope this was helpful, but if you have any additional questions about collagen or bone broth- or both- feel free to leave them in the comments below!
+While there are certainly differences between bone broth and collagen, both should have permanent residence in your kitchen, especially if you are a keto or paleo fan!
+We hope this was helpful, but if you have any additional questions about collagen or bone broth – or both – feel free to DM us on Instagram!